bumpaneer/kodi.repo.bumpaneer/README.md

 # kodi.repo.bumpaneer
-Repository to distribute test versions of Neon for Kodi Media Center
+Repository to distribute test versions of Unity for Kodi Media Center